puppeteer/puppeteer/docs/api/puppeteer.httprequest.redirectchain.md

 # HTTPRequest.redirectChain() method

+A `redirectChain` is a chain of requests initiated to fetch a resource.

-### Signature:
+### Signature

 ```typescript
 class HTTPRequest {
   abstract redirectChain(): HTTPRequest[];
 }
 ```

-A `redirectChain` is a chain of requests initiated to fetch a resource.

 **Returns:**